 5. Incorporate Keywords Naturally

 Identify key terms from the job description (like specific software, methodologies, or certifications) and weave them into your bullet points.
-Don't just list them in a hidden "keyword dump."
+Do not just list them in a hidden "keyword dump."

 ATS Resume Format Examples